 When we visited the 1867 Big Sable Point lighthouse in Ludington State Park, on the sandy shores of Lake Michigan, we met Larry Gorsh and Sandy Silver of Sibley, Mo., who were sharing lighthouse-keeping duties for two weeks with three other couples from three other states.

-Larry was stationed at the top of the 112-foot tower, which visitors can climb for $2.
+Larry was stationed at the top of the 112-foot tower, which visitors can climb.
 We chatted about the oddity of a lighthouse on a lake — "I've caught myself saying to visitors, 'Look out at the ocean,' '' he admitted — and the long hours.